micahcowan/a2vimode/README.md

 **Q: "Micah, why on earth did you choose *vi* as the model?
 Why not use a single mode for moving *and* inserting?**

-A: Because it's *my* hackfest project, and having vi-mode in the prompt is more fun for me! 😉 Plus, I hope to eventually add support for vi's `f`, `t`, `,`, and `;` commands (which a surprising number of vi users appear not to know about, but are among my most-used commands!), and using those definitely warrants having a separate movement mode, in my opinion.
+A: Because it's *my* hackfest project, and having vi-mode in the prompt is more fun for me! 😉 Plus, I've included support for vi's `f`, `t`, `,`, and `;` commands (which a surprising number of vi users appear not to know about, but are among my most-used commands! - [see the manual](MANUAL.md#jump-to-char) for an explanation of these), and using those definitely warrants having a separate movement mode, in my opinion.